David Dickinson: Guest appearances

-In 2002, Dickinson appeared as a guest on Shooting Stars joining Team B led by Ulrika Jonsson with Johnny Vegas.
+In 2002, Dickinson joined Team B led by Ulrika Jonsson with Johnny Vegas, as a guest on Shooting Stars.

 In 2004, Dickinson was one of several celebrities to have their portraits painted in the BBC One television series Star Portraits with Rolf Harris, and, also in 2004, he appeared in the first series of Strictly Come Dancing.

 In 2005, Dickinson appeared on the ITV reality show I'm a Celebrity...Get Me Out of Here!, where he first announced that he had used heroin in his younger years.
 He also presented information slots for viewers on how to bid on satellite shopping channel Bid TV.
 He appeared in one episode of the ITV drama Heartbeat, playing an antiques dealer.

-Dickinson explored his family background in an episode of the third series of the BBC genealogical documentary series Who Do You Think You Are? broadcast in the UK on 4 October 2006.
-He was able to trace relatives in both the UK and Istanbul.
+Dickinson explored his family background in an episode of the third series of the BBC genealogical documentary series Who Do You Think You Are?
+(2006).

-On one radio episode of Dead Ringers, The Doctor (voiced by Jon Culshaw) telephoned Dickinson to ask him how much he could get for a magnetic core extractor that was believed to have been owned by the Doctor when he was played by Jon Pertwee.
-Dickinson described the extractor as "a bit of a bobby dazzler".

 In March 2014, Dickinson appeared in the eleventh series of Ant & Dec's Saturday Night Takeaway.
 The duo disguised themselves with prosthetics and fake accents to dupe Dickinson into believing there was a live argument and subsequent car crash on the set of his new 'fake' show Long Lost Treasures.
 During the aftermath of the wind up and following the big reveal from Ant & Dec, Dickinson said "you two have done me up like a kipper!"

 He played the Emperor in the third episode of The Keith & Paddy Picture Show ("Return of the Jedi").